carforyou/carforyou-phraseapp-pkg/README.md

 ```

 ## Update phraseapp-cli
+On CI, we use the phrasepp-cli binary.
+Locally, you will need to install one manually.

-Get the latest link from https://github.com/phrase/phraseapp-client/releases and download the binary as follows:
+To update the CI bindary, get the latest link from https://github.com/phrase/phraseapp-client/releases and download the binary as follows:
 ```
 wget -O bin/phraseapp "https://github.com/phrase/phraseapp-client/releases/download/<version>/phraseapp_linux_386"
 chmod +x bin/phraseapp